 Published Date: 01/04/20

-There are many moving parts to a daycare or preschool website: picking a web host, choosing a template, and making it user-friendly to a smartphone to name a few.
+There are many components of a developing great daycare or preschool website: picking a web host, choosing a template, and making it user-friendly on a smartphone to name a few.
 However, understanding what content you need and how to organize it can help visitors find what they’re looking for and help your SEO so you get your site ranked with Google.

 Content is King

-First and foremost, you need to have the right content and the right amount of content.
+First and foremost, for a great daycare or preschool website you need to have the right content and the right amount of content.
 Pages with longer content (1000+ words) tend to rank higher organically in search than pages with less.
 Google considers pages with less than 300 words ‘thin’ and likely won’t rank them.
 However, that doesn’t mean you should throw 1,000 words of meaningless text on every page of your website.
 Having the content that your visitors want easily accessible is what you should primarily focus on, while keeping in mind the length of each section.
 It’s most important that your homepage be content-heavy.

 Your website should be a great representation of your daycare or preschool.
 With plug-and-play site builders like Wix and Squarespace, you don’t have to be a graphic designer to create something beautiful.
 Before publishing ensure your website looks great and works properly on desktop, mobile, and tablets.

 This is often a parent’s first encounter with you it needs to depict who you are, not just what you do.
-A picture is worth a thousand words, so they say, so use photos that showcase your personality.
+A picture is worth a thousand words, so they say, so use photos that showcase your daycare or preschool's personality.
 We highly recommend investing in professional photography.

 - Contact information - it sounds obvious, but not everyone puts contact information on their homepage.
 Make it easy for parents to get in touch with you by listing your email, phone number and address in an obvious place.
 A call-to-action (schedule a tour, email us today) can also help encourage them to reach out.
 You can include contact information on your footer so it appears on every page.